The procurement process can seem difficult and complex for the uninitiated.

-In addition to our full programme of classroom based procurement training courses, we have also put together a beginner’s guide to procurement – giving you the tools you need to help your company take advantage of new opportunities and drive growth.
+In addition to our full programme of online based procurement training courses, we have also put together a beginner’s guide to procurement – giving you the tools you need to help your company take advantage of new opportunities and drive growth.

 Can your organisation identify where and what its critical mass of influenceable spend is?